How we migrate Dynamics 365 CRM applications to the cloud (Part 1)

 • Use Power BI for reports instead of SQL Server Reporting Services (SSRS)

-The lift and shift approach (FastTrack migration program)
+The lift and shift approach (On-Premises to Online Migration Process)

 • All data will be migrated to the cloud including audit logs